LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * Update QueryInfoForms to use date picker for date fields
 * Add BulkAddUpdateForm
 * Add support for bulk update selected grid rows for SampleInsertPanel and AssayImportPanels
+* Update SampleInsertPanel to support tabbed grid and file based insert

 ### version 0.13.0
 *Released*: 14 January 2020